Lines now open

 This is what most universities and jobs will want you to have to meet their entry requirements, and as they can be completed online in just a few short weeks, you can blitz through them and stay on track to your goal.

-So, yes, A Levels are a big deal.
-With many employers also looking at these in combination with university degree education to access gated roles, they can be imperative for your progression down many paths in life.
+So, yes, A-levels are a big deal.
+With many employers also looking at these in combination with a university degree education to access gated roles, they can be imperative for your progression down many paths in life.

 Access to Higher Education Diplomas

-In years gone by, universities wouldn’t look at you unless you had the specific combination of A Levels that opened the door to different modes of degree-level study.
+In years gone by, universities wouldn’t consider you unless you had the specific combination of A-levels that opened the door to different modes of degree-level study.
 Now, things are much more flexible.

-What’s more, anyone who failed their GCSEs can side-step the A Level route and take an Access Course instead.
+What’s more, anyone who failed their GCSEs can side-step the A-level route and take an Access to HE Diploma instead.
 This is because you don’t need any GCSEs to enrol, you just need to meet the Level 2 entry requirements by the time you apply to university, which you can do through our Functional Skills courses.

-The difference between A Levels and the Access to HE Diploma is Access Courses are typically vocation or industry-focused, as opposed to subject.
-So you need to have a good idea of what you want to do for your career ahead of choosing, as the pathways available are quite specific.
+The difference between A-levels and the Access to HE Diploma is that the latter is typically vocation or industry-focused, as opposed to the subject.
+So, you need to have a good idea of what you want to do for your career ahead of your choosing, as the pathways available are quite specific.

-For example, there are Access Courses designed to help you become a:
+For example, there are Access to HE Diplomas designed to help you become a:

-However, if you are looking to break into a certain field there are also Access Courses that cover wider areas of study such as:
+However, if you are looking to break into a certain field there are also Access to HE Diplomas that cover wider areas of study such as:

-You can view the full list of available Access Courses on our website.
-For any learner looking to re-sit their A Level courses, we also have a wide range of online A Level and iA Levels available which take much less time to complete than those studied in class.
+You can view the full list of available Access to HE Diplomas on our website.
+For any learner looking to re-sit their A-level courses, we also have a wide range of online A-level and iA-levels available, which takes much less time to complete than those studied in class.

 Online Options For Every Learner